Tischeria quercitella

 Diet

-feed as within leaves of Castanea dentata ( chestnut), Castanea sativa (sweet chestnut), Castanea crenata (Japanese chestnut), Castanea ozarkensis (Ozark chinquapin), Quercus alba ( oak), Quercus ilicifolia (bear oak), Quercus prinus (chestnut oak), and Quercus velutina (black oak).
+Larvae feed as leaf miners within leaves of Castanea dentata (American chestnut), Castanea sativa (sweet chestnut), Castanea crenata (Japanese chestnut), Castanea ozarkensis (Ozark chinquapin), Quercus alba (white oak), Quercus ilicifolia (bear oak), Quercus prinus (chestnut oak), and Quercus velutina (black oak).
 Feeding creates blotch mines—irregular, expanded areas of consumed leaf tissue visible from both leaf surfaces. feeding habits unknown.

 Host Associations